isc-projects/kea/doc/sphinx/arm/hooks.rst

 OPTION_IAPREFIX (25) suboptions.
-To be able to print the current lease associated with the log entry, the forensic log hook library internally isolates the corresponding IA_NA or IA_PD option and respective suboptions matching the current lease.
+To be able to print the current lease associated with the log entry, the forensic log hook library internally isolates the corresponding IA_NA or IA_PD option and respective suboption matching the current lease.
 The hook library will iterate over all new allocated addresses and all deleted addresses, making each address available for logging as the current lease for the respective logged entry.